pmentz/comment-processing/README.md

 **This module does not provide any promise polyfill**.
 So it's up to you to decide which one to use e.g.
 [es6-promise][].

+### commentProcessing.IdentityInstruction()

+Returns a factory method of an instruction that just returns what it gets, so it does not change anything.

 ### commentProcessing.DropInstruction()

 Returns a factory method of an instruction that deletes the start and end comment, as well as everything in between.